 - 70% of the average of the 10% best scores; - if there are fewer than 50 students, it will be determined based on 60% of the maximum obtainable score. - 4.
 For an end of course exam with a mix of open and closed questions, in principle the Cohen-Schotanus method will be used.
-The decision for the use of the Cohen-Schotanus method in the case of a mix of open and closed questions will be made by the Board of Examiners guided by the blue-print of the course-exam, in consultation with the course coordinator. - 5.
-Mark of course exams that consist solely of open questions, an absolute standard setting method will be used, with the cut-off value as indicated in paragraph 3.2.2 - 6.
+The decision for the use of the Cohen-Schotanus method in the case of a mix of open and closed questions will be made by the Board of Examiners guided by the blue-print of the course-exam, in consultation with the course coordinator.
+The calculation method will be stated in the assessment plan. - 5.
+Mark of course exams that consist solely of open questions, an absolute standard setting method will be used, the grade of 5.5 is equal to 55% of the maximum obtainable score. - 6.
 In resits, the cut-off point for a mark of 5.5 is equal to that for regular exams. - 7.
 If the percentage of failing scores exceeds 40%, the course coordinator will consult with the Board of Examiners to determine whether there are grounds for adjusting the standards.
 The rationale for this may include results in preceding years and the perceived degree of difficulty of the course exam. - 8.
 If the percentage of passing scores exceeds 90%, and/or the median value of the marks obtained is an 8 or higher, the course coordinator will consult with the Board of Examiners to determine whether there are grounds for adjusting the standards.
 The rationale for this may include results in preceding years and the perceived degree of difficulty of the course exam. - 9.
 The following applies to the administration of components within the competence domain 'Communicator and Collaborator' and 'Professional and Organiser': Students who have started their study in 2016 are granted the associated credits for the 'Communicator and Collaborator' competence (10 ECTS) and 'Professional and Organiser' (10 credits) competence of year 1 and 2 if they have sufficiently remediated failed (sub) competences. - 10.
 From 2017 on the associated credits for the components of the 'Communicator and Collaborator' and 'Professional and Organiser' competences will be granted if the qualification is at least Pass for all subcompetencies, as stated in the assessment plans for C and P competence domains and, if applicable, failed components of the C- and P-competence are remediated in a higher course year.